Previous chapter

 If you wish to model the kit with the cab doors closed I would recommended dry fitting them before both the front and rear assemblies of the cab are fixed permanently.
 I found a great deal of trimming and test fitting was required to the doors before all cab components fitted precisely.

-In step 22 you are to attach the steering box and column to the chassis at the same time as you add the completed cab assembly.
-This is fine if you follow the instructions as the steering wheel can easily be fitted to the column inside the cab as the cab roof part is still shown unattached.
+In step 22 you are to attach the steering wheel, steering box and steering column at the same time as you add the completed cab assembly.
+The steering wheel can easily be fitted to the column as the cab roof part is still shown unattached.
 This also allows you to complete the steering link assembly in step 22

-My cab assembly approach meant adopting a different solution.
+Keeping my cab in two parts meant I had to adopt a different solution.
 I ended up cutting the steering column just above the steering box.
-I then drilled both pieces and inserted a piece of copper wire in the upper half so they could be aligned perfectly when the time came.
-This way I could thread the upper part of the column through the bulkhead allowing me to attach and paint the steering wheel in the cab.
+I then drilled both pieces and inserted a piece of copper wire in the upper half so they could be aligned when the time came.

 It is worth noting the engine assembly will NOT locate in the engine bay after the cab assembly is fitted to the chassis.
 So, if you wish to paint the engine separately you will have to add the cab assembly after it.